huonw/huonw.github.io/index.md

 ## things done

 ### programming
+Here's some things I've written, or at least, been involved with.
+They are mostly either Python, PHP or CSS/HTML/JavaScript (or some combination of that).

 - **[Crossworder](https://github.com/dbaupp/crossworder)**, because formatting crosswords by hand sucks.
 - **[word explorer](http://www.ug.it.usyd.edu.au/~hwil7821/assignment3/form.html)**, because if you are